Bankruptcy Questions Answered: How Much Debt Do I Have to Have to File Bankruptcy in Ohio? [2025 Update]

 • Student loan debt

 Prior to filing for bankruptcy, consider the amount of income you have and if it is sufficient to pay your debts.
-If it is high enough, you may not be eligible for chapter 7 bankruptcy, or you may have to pay a considerable portion of your unsecured debts in chapter 13 bankruptcy.
+If it is high enough, you may not be eligible for chapter 7 bankruptcy, or you may have to repay a considerable portion of your unsecured debts in a chapter 13 bankruptcy.

-How Do I Know Whether to File Chapter 7 or Chapter 13 Bankruptcy?
+How Do I Know Whether To File Chapter 7 Or Chapter 13 Bankruptcy?

 Although bankruptcy can be a viable option regardless of how little debt you have, there are certain requirements you need to meet in order to be eligible.